 Recently completed the design work on the latest Creative Calderdale event invite.

-The main speaker at the next event is Frank Boyd, Director or the Creative Industries Knowledge Transfer Network.
+The main speaker at the next event is BAFTA winning screenwriter, Sally Wainwright.

 Here’s Creative Calderdale’s blurp about the event:

-The Creative Calderdale event is being held at the Elsie Whiteley Innovation Centre, Halifax on Thursday 4th October 2012.
+The Creative Calderdale event is being held at the Elsie Whiteley Innovation Centre, Halifax on Thursday 24th October 2013.
 The events starts at 6pm.
-Contact Ha Smith at Creative Calderdale for more information.
+Contact Hannah Crank at Creative Calderdale for more information.

 Designing business cards for a client?
 No problem.

 Designing business cards for yourself?
 Now that’s a whole different ball game.

 What design?
 What material?
 What finish?
 The possibilities are endless.
 More often than not, you can end up with a whole collection of ideas just gagging to be sent off to the printers.
 Therefore, when I decided to get some new cards done, I was faced with the task of nailing down an idea and print solution.
 Sometimes, you just need to pick a design and go with it.
 As for print finishes, the ever reliable online printers Moo.com had just the solution… their Luxe range.